top of page

 Discovering a Child’s Love of Learning

-Maria Montessori developed her approach over 100 years ago based on her observations of children, and discovered that they have a genuine thirst for knowledge.
+Maria Montessori developed her approach over 100 years ago based on her observations of children and discovered that they have a genuine thirst for knowledge.
 The Montessori method is one of the few teaching methods that has truly withstood the test of time.

 “Free the child’s potential, and you will transform him into the world.” – Maria Montessori

-Our Montessori Classrooms offer the ideal montessori environment
+Our Montessori classrooms offer the ideal Montessori environment

 Montessori children work independently and in groups, and they are encouraged to make decisions from an early age.
 These children are problem solvers who can make choices and manage their time well.